zizo2310/ByeAcrophobia/README.md

     connected to your computer.

-# there is a zip file ByeAcro thats a quick demo video of the app
+# there is a zip file (ByeAcro.zip) thats a quick demo video of the app